gaber-/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image5]

-I used a combination of the gradient-related thresholds this way: (sobelx AND sobely) OR (sobel magnitude AND gradient direction)
+I used a combination of the gradient-related thresholds this way: I created some binary images by thresholding color or sobel gradients

-I only used a threshold on the Saturation part of HLS because the others seemed to give a redundant result
+I applied different thresholds to the same gradient map for the most important algorithms.

+I summed all the binary images and applied a threshold to the resulting image, creating another binary image which is the result of the "voting" of the various binary maps.
+This held a better result than simply AND and OR-ing the binary images.

 The Light part of HLS performs really well on white lines, but may encounter problems with other colors

+Sobelx or sobel magnitude tend to sketch the contour of the lane lines, well but is prone to noise at high sensibility (low threshold)

+Sobel gradient is really noisy but seems to catch the lanes in ways the other techniques I employed don't, and with a single vote it can't add noise to the image by itself.

+The saturation part of HLS usually catches the lane even with different colors (eg blue, which other color-based tends to be missed) but is really noisy

-The code can be found in cells 3 to 6.
+The code can be found in cells 3 to 7.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.